manishrps/DP-203-Data-Engineer/Instructions/Labs/LAB_08_security_with_synapse_analytics.md

     2. **Method**: Select **Get**.

-    3. For **Authentication** select **Managed Identity**.
+    3. For **Authentication** select **System assigned Managed Identity**.
 We have already established an Access Policy for the Managed Service Identity of our Synapse workspace, this means that the pipeline activity has permissions to access the key vault via an HTTP call.

     4. **Resource**: Enter **<https://vault.azure.net>**